divblox/divblox.github.io/component-builder.md

 The component's JSON file is used for component configuration.
 By default this is empty

 # Component Builder
-The divblox component builder allows you to create and manage your project’s components in a visual environment and to combine various different components to create specific components for your project’s needs
+The Divblox component builder allows you to create and manage your project’s components in a visual environment and to combine various different components to create specific components for your project’s needs
 ![Main Component Builder Page](_media/_screenshots/component-builder-overview.png)

 >From the default component builder page you can do the following: